anthonydb/practical-sql-2/README.md

 # How Can I Get Help?

 Questions?
-Please email [practicalsqlbook@gmail.com](mailto:practicalsqlbook@gmail.com).
-You can also open an issue in this repository.
+Please open an issue in this repository by navigating to `Issues` and clicking `New Issue`.
+Fill out the form, and I will answer usually within 1 to 2 business days.
+For other types of inquiries, please email [practicalsqlbook@gmail.com](mailto:practicalsqlbook@gmail.com).